Facebook is a channel that is changing all the time, which doesn’t always make it easy for busy marketers to keep up with each and every small change.

 Below is a look at how categories of Pages that my audience likes.

-You can also see Pages that are likely to be relevant to your audience based on their interests and how likely your audience is to like these pages (versus the rest of Facebook).
+You can also see Pages that are likely to be relevant to your audience based on their interests and how likely your audience is to like these pages (vs. the rest of Facebook).

 If you’re looking for ways to put this data to good use, here are some ways to use audience insights data to further your marketing efforts.